 2. Determine the effect of reducing caloric intake on the immune response of humans.

-3. Determine the effect and mechanisms of food components and their interaction with age on immune function and infectious diseases.
+3. Determine the effect and mechanisms of food components and their interaction with age on immune function, infectious and chronic diseases.

 Simin Nikbin Meydani, D.V.M., Ph.D., Laboratory Director